 With costs this high it may be tempting to ignore the leak while the car is still functioning.
 But this can have dangerous consequences.

-If left for a long time, the resulting engine damage could cost you a lot of money, or even - in a worst-case scenario - write off your vehicle.
+If left for a long time, the resulting engine damage from a car radiator leak could cost you a lot more money, or even - in a worst-case scenario - write off your vehicle.

 Car engines generate a huge amount of heat.
 Most of this escapes through the exhaust system, but a good deal lingers around the engine itself.
 The radiator system dissipates this heat, but if the coolant contained within starts to leak, the engine may overheat.

 It's important to carry out regular checks on your radiator to spot any leaks as soon as they occur.

 Coolant is a sticky fluid, often of green or orange colouration.
-Oil by contrast is either yellowish if it's new, or brown/black if it has been in the system for a while.
+Oil, by contrast, is either yellowish if it's new, or brown/black if it has been in the system for a while.

 Check back after a while driving and see if the coolant level has reduced.
 If you initially check the coolant level when the engine is cool, be sure it is cool when you re-check (as the fluid can expand when hot).

 Rust can appear in many parts of your car, but a concentrated zone of rust around your radiator suggests a leak.

-Allow the engine to cool before inspection
+Allow the engine to cool before inspections begin